+Daclizumab

-Daclizumab (also known as Zenapax®)
+(Zinbryta[TM]; known in other formulations as Zenapax[®])

-Companies: Biogen Idec and Abbott Laboratories
+Companies: Biogen and AbbVie

 - Administered via intravenous infusion every four weeks; also studied when given in subcutaneous injections - Daclizumab is being studied in both RRMS and secondary-progressive MS (SPMS)

 Daclizumab is a genetically engineered monoclonal antibody that binds to CD25, a receptor on T cells that is thought to become activated in response to MS. Daclizumab is believed to work by selectively targeting these activated T cells without causing general T-cell depletion.
 It is approved by the FDA for use in rheumatoid arthritis and other autoimmune diseases.
 Daclizumab high yield process (DAC HYP) is administered subcutaneously once every four weeks, rather than via intravenous infusion.